BUGO07/chronos/README.md

 * QEMU x86_64 | aarch64
 * Xorriso

-You will also need `aarch64-linux-gnu-gcc` to build for cross-compile c libraries
+You will also need `aarch64-linux-gnu-gcc` to cross-compile c libraries

 Follow these steps to build and run the os
 1. Clone this repo with:\